siobhain/ctb/README.md

 [Sprint planning](https://codetree.com/guides/sprint-planning-github-issues) Using github to plan sprints is challenging, some aorkarounds were needed such as using

+[Revert Django Migrations](https://awstip.com/a-guide-to-reverting-migrations-in-django-c091bef62d34) I refer to this article to undo changes to db schema when I was unable to correct a django DataError.
+This occured whe I changed the max_length of slug field to less characters than the prepopulated field (ie 50 instead of 120) & despite correcting the length the old value persisted and I was unable to get rid of this error.
+<code> django.db.utils.DataError: value too long for type character varying(50)</code

 ##### Back to [top](#table-of-contents)